News » student life

 The student developed a high fever on campus and sought treatment at University Health Services, according to University spokesperson Martin Mbugua, who did not specify further details.
 From UHS, she was referred to a hospital, where she is currently receiving treatment.

 “Local, regional and state health officials have been informed,” Mbugua said.
 He declined to specify which hospital is providing treatment for the student.

 The New Jersey Department of Health is working with local health officials and University Health Services to investigate the case, according to Department of Health spokesperson Daniel Emmer.
 The state is helping to identify individuals who may have been in contact with the affected student and administer preventive antibiotics.

 There is no indication at this time that any of the six cases are related, Mbugua said.
 At this time, the University does not plan to alter its response to the outbreak.

 “We have received no recommendation of doing anything beyond or in addition to what’s already in place,” Mbugua said.

 The first and second University-associated cases this year, reported on March 25 and April 12, involved a female student and a male visitor to campus, respectively.
 The third and fourth cases, reported May 7 and May 20, both involved male students.
 The New Jersey Department of Health designated the cases as an outbreak after the fourth case.

 In the fourth case, the student developed symptoms while traveling from campus to his home state, where he was hospitalized.

-State law requires all college students living in dorms to receive a licensed meningococcal vaccine, which protects against many strains of the bacteria but does not protect against serogroup B.
+All five cases have been confirmed as Neisseria meningitidis type B. State law requires all college students living in dorms to receive a licensed meningitis vaccine, which protects against many strains of the bacteria but does not protect against this particular serotype.

-Cases of meningococcal infection can be treated with common antibiotics.
+Cases of meningitis can be treated with common antibiotics.